Free Hinglish Ratio Checker for YouTube Scripts

 What is a good Hinglish ratio for a YouTube channel?

 It depends on niche.
-Gaming and commentary channels typically perform best at 60–75% Hindi words; entertainment and vlogs at 55–70%; education at 45–60% depending on subject; tech reviews and finance explainers at 35–55% Hindi, keeping English for technical and product vocabulary.
+Gaming channels typically perform best at 60–80% Hindi words; commentary at 55–75%; news, entertainment and vlogs at 50–70%; education at 40–60% depending on subject; tech reviews and finance explainers at 30–50% Hindi, keeping English for technical and product vocabulary.
 The checker's niche-fit score compares your script against benchmarks built from successful Indian channels in each vertical, so you can see where you sit relative to your category's working band.

 Keep reading